blazecolby/Thinkful/Unit 7. Final Capstone/readme.md

-# CNN for Multi-Digit Classification
+# CNN for Multi-Figure Classification

 This project looks at how Convolutional Neural Networks (CNNs) can be used to effectively identify a series of digits from patent images that are obtained from the United States Patent Office Database (USPTO).